gopheracademy/gopheracademy-web/content/advent-2018/llvm-ir-and-go.md

 }
 ```

-## Libraries for interacting with LLVM IR in Go
+### Libraries for interacting with LLVM IR in Go

-## Why develop a pure Go library for interacting with LLVM IR?
+### Why develop a pure Go library for interacting with LLVM IR?

 The motivation behind developing a pure Go library for interacting with LLVM IR was to make it more fun to code compilers, interpreters and static analysis tools that rely on and interact with the LLVM compiler framework through LLVM IR.

 The [official Go bindings for LLVM](https://godoc.org/llvm.org/llvm/bindings/go/llvm) is a good fit for many projects, as they expose the LLVM C API which is very powerful and also quite stable.

-## Further resources
+### Further resources

 Anyone interested in writing compilers targetting LLVM IR, I can warmly recommend checkout out the gitbook [Mapping High Level Constructs to LLVM IR](https://mapping-high-level-constructs-to-llvm-ir.readthedocs.io/).

+There is a very well written [chapter about LLVM](http://www.aosabook.org/en/llvm.html) in the Architecture of Open Source Applications book, by Chris Lattner who wrote the initial design of LLVM.

-## Inspiration
+### Inspiration

 Inspiration for the API was taken from github.com/bongo227/goory.